 - 2 tsp vanilla bean paste or extract

-- 12 oz (340 g) chocolate bits of choice (a combination of chopped chocolate and chocolate chips is best)
+- 12 oz chocolate bits of choice 340 g (a combination of chopped chocolates are best)

 - Okay, cookie time.
-Preheat oven to 375°.
+Preheat oven to 350°.
 Line two cookie sheets with parchment paper and set aside.
-In a medium bowl, whisk together 1 ½ cups of all-purpose flour, 1 ½ cups of cake flour, 1 ½ teaspoons of cornstarch, and 1 teaspoon of baking soda.
+In a medium bowl, whisk together 1 ½ cups of all-purpose flour, 1 ½ cups of cake flour, and ½ teaspoon of baking soda, and ½ tsp baking powder.
 Set aside.

-- In the bowl of your stand mixer combine ⅔ cup brown sugar, ⅔ cup granulated sugar, ½ cup of your brown butter, ½ cup shortening, ¾ teaspoon fine grain salt, 2 teaspoons vanilla bean paste or extract, and 1 teaspoon apple cider vinegar.
+- In the bowl of your stand mixer combine ⅔ cup brown sugar, ⅔ cup granulated sugar, your brown butter, ½ cup softened butter, ¾ teaspoon fine grain salt, and 2 teaspoons vanilla bean paste or extract.
 Beat until smooth and fluffy.
 Scrape down the sides of the bowl to make sure it’s all incorporated.
-Add the 2 eggs one at a time, mixing until fully incorporated and scraping down the bowl after each egg.
+Add the egg and egg yolk, mixing until fully incorporated.
+Scrape down the bowl afterward.

 - Add the flour mixture to the stand mixer one large spoonful at a time to avoid flinging flour all over the place.
 Don’t overmix, just a couple turns of the beater per-spoonful should do it.
 Remove the bowl from your stand mixer and, using a rubber spatula (I actually like to use a rice paddle because it’s stiffer and has a short handle), make sure all the flour from the bottom of the bowl is incorporated.
 Add in your chocolate bits of choice and mix in by hand.

-- Bake at 375° for 8-9 minutes for the 1 tablespoon scoops, or 9-11 minutes for the medium sized ones.
-Sprinkle with a little extra flaky sea salt if you desire.
-I desired 😊 They will look puffy with lightly browned edges.
-They’ll flatten out a bit while they rest for 5 minutes on the sheet pan.
-Transfer them to a cooling rack and finish baking the rest of the cookies before you eat them.
+- Bake at 350° for 8-9 minutes for the 1 tablespoon scoops, or 12-13 minutes for the 2 tbsp sized ones.
+As soon as they come out of the oven, sprinkle with a little flaky sea salt if you desire.
+I desire 😊 Let sit on the sheet pan for 5 minutes, then transfer to a cooling rack and finish baking the rest of the cookies before you eat them.
 Oh, who am I kidding?
 Eat a few cookies as you go, for quality control purposes, of course.
 You are so responsible.